zabihshaik/zabihshaik/README.md

 - 🔭 I’m currently working on HTML, CSS and JavaScript
-- 🌱 I’m currently building projects with ReactJS & TailwindCSS
+- 🌱 I’m currently building projects with MERN Stack
 - 👯 I’m looking to collaborate on GitHub and Open Source
 - 🤔 I’m looking for help with Open Source Contribution
 - 💬 Ask me about Web Development